For more information about divided discussions, see About Divided Discussion Topics.

 Course team members must have the Discussion Moderator or Discussion Admin role in addition to the Staff or Admin role to be able to view posts that are divided by group.
 For information about assigning discussion moderation roles, see Assigning Discussion Moderation Roles.

-In courses where either cohorts or multiple enrollment tracks are enabled, course team members who have discussion moderation roles that are not restricted by group can also perform the following actions.
+In courses where cohorts are enabled, course team members who have discussion moderation roles that are not restricted by group can also perform the following actions.

 All of the other options and features described in the Creating Course Discussions, Moderating Discussions, and Running Course Discussions sections continue to be available to the discussion moderation team.